Link: Apply or upgrade your existing card to the no annual fee Bilt Blue Card, $95 annual fee Bilt Obsidian Card, or $495 Bilt Palladium Card

 Major changes are coming to Bilt, the platform that’s known for letting people earn points for paying rent, without racking up any fees.
 We’ve known that Bilt will discontinue its one Wells Fargo credit card, and will instead transition to having three Cardless credit cards.
 Not only that, but we’ve also known that the way that members will be rewarded for paying rent is changing as well.

-The wait is finally over, and all of the details of the new Bilt Card 2.0 have just been revealed.
+The wait is finally over, and the details of the new Bilt Card 2.0 have been revealed.
 Just about everything is changing, from how rent is rewarded, to the rewards structures and perks of the credit card(s).
-Let’s cover all the details.
+Let’s cover everything we know.

 How Bilt will award points for rent & mortgages